ReArmedHalo/DUST/docs/DUST.md

 ## Description
 DUST is a set of functions to ease administration and access to various Microsoft services such as Office 365 and AzureAD.
 This module has support for MFA and delegated access to client tenants.

+Currently, this module really only works on Windows as certain dependencies only work on Windows.
+For example, MFA authentication in the external modules such as the Exchange Online module only have Windows-based installs.

 ## DUST Cmdlets
 ### [Connect-AzureADv2](Connect-AzureADv2.md)
 {{Manually Enter Connect-AzureADv2 Description Here}}